What is Hedge Accounting?: Types and Strategies

-Businesses today face many financial risks—fluctuating currency rates, interest rate changes, and unstable commodity prices, to name a few.
+Businesses today face many financial risks, including fluctuating currency rates, interest rate changes, and unstable commodity prices.
 To protect themselves, companies use tools like derivatives and financial contracts.
 But how do these tools get recorded in financial statements?
 That’s where hedge accounting comes into the picture.

 What is Hedge Accounting?

 Hedge accounting is a method used to match the impact of a hedging instrument with the item it is intended to protect.
-Without hedge accounting, gains or losses from derivatives like futures or swaps are recorded in profit and loss when they occur, even if the related item (like a loan or sale) hasn’t been affected yet.
+Without hedge accounting, gains or losses from derivatives such as futures or swaps are recorded in the profit and loss when they occur, even if the related item (such as a loan or sale) hasn’t been affected yet.

 This mismatch can make financial results appear more volatile.
 Hedge accounting solves this by recording both the hedging instrument and the hedged item in the same period, providing a more accurate and stable financial view.